Exploit-Master122/Linuxkill/README.md

 Behold: The unique *LINUX UNBLOCKER*
 Ok,so I figured out that the Opera Browser company made a product called "Opera Developer".Now,I also knew how to make this code portable to linux.
-(For a note,this thing will only work if either linux is unblocked for you,or you are on chrome://version 129 or higher.)
+(For a note,this thing will only work if either linux is unblocked for you,or you are on chrome://version 132 or higher.)
 Otherwise,you're cooked.

-**Side story:** I have two computers,one is for school, and one is for home,but I cannot really do anything on the home one because they are both synced under the school account.If you have the same problem,Linux will probably be unblocked already for you because It is *your* computer and It has been auto-updated to chrome://version 130 or something.
+**Side story:** I have two computers,one is for school, and one is for home,but I cannot really do anything on the home one because they are both synced under the school account.If you have the same problem,Linux will probably be unblocked already for you because It is *your* computer and It has been auto-updated to chrome://version 130 or something and therefore already has linux.
 So,I will say this only once: *opera will only work once linux is unblocked*

 **EXPLOIT**
-1. First,go to
+1 First,go to
 ```
 chrome://settings/
 ```